Wilson110/Email_Templates/README.md

 5. **Style_Unlimited**: A Sephora clone template great for use by fashion retailers.
 Includes social media button placement and sign-off. | [click here to preview](http://htmlpreview.github.io/?https://github.com/Wilson110/Email_Templates/blob/master/style_unlimited.html)
 6. **Sale_Offer**: Built using Foundation for Emails.
 Includes links, social media button placement, callout section to add sale images or offers, and CTA | [click here to preview](http://htmlpreview.github.io/?https://github.com/Wilson110/Email_Templates/blob/master/sale_offer.html)

+## Clones
+A project folder with HTML email templates I built inspired by existing email designs.

 ###### Created by E. Wilson for creative use only.
 For more information on how you can get customized emails for your next campaign, message me.